-- Fix a failure when combining data files if the file names contained glob-like patterns (pull 1405).
-Thanks, Michael Krebs and Benjamin Schubert. - Fix a messaging failure when combining Windows data files on a different drive than the current directory. (pull 1430, fixing issue 1428).
-Thanks, Lorenzo Micò. - Fix path calculations when running in the root directory, as you might do in a Docker container: pull 1403, thanks Arthur Rio. - Filtering in the HTML report wouldn't work when reloading the index page.
-This is now fixed (pull 1413).
-Thanks, Marc Legendre.
+- Fix a failure when combining data files if the file names contained glob-like patterns.
+Thanks, Michael Krebs and Benjamin Schubert. - Fix a messaging failure when combining Windows data files on a different drive than the current directory, closing issue 1428.
+Thanks, Lorenzo Micò. - Fix path calculations when running in the root directory, as you might do in a Docker container.
+Thanks Arthur Rio.

-• Fix a problem with Cython code measurement (pull 1347, fixing issue 972).
+- Filtering in the HTML report wouldn't work when reloading the index page.
+This is now fixed.
+Thanks, Marc Legendre. - Fix a problem with Cython code measurement, closing issue 972.
 Thanks, Matus Valo.

 - Updated for a small change in Python 3.11.0 beta 4: modules now start with a line with line number 0, which is ignored.
-This line cannnot be executed, so coverage totals were thrown off.
+This line cannot be executed, so coverage totals were thrown off.
 This line is now ignored by coverage.py, but this also means that truly empty modules (like init.py) have no lines in them, rather than one phantom line.
 Fixes issue 1419. - Internal debugging data added to sys.modules is now an actual module, to avoid confusing code that examines everything in sys.modules.
-Thanks, Yilei Yang (pull 1399).
+Thanks, Yilei Yang.